JennKnapp/BFG_Y2H/README.md

   -h, --help       show this help message and exit --fastq FASTQ    Path to all fastq files you want to analyze --output OUTPUT  Output path for sam files
-  --mode MODE      pick yeast or human or virus or hedgy --alignment      turn on alignment
+  --mode MODE      pick yeast or human or virus or hedgy or LAgag --alignment      turn on alignment
   --ref REF        path to all reference files --cutOff CUTOFF  assign cut off